anshra1/portfolio/docs/app_features/project_feature.md

 4. Apply technology filtering if selected
 5. Apply featured filtering if requested
 6. Apply sorting based on the selected order
+7. Apply pagination (slice the list based on page and limit)
-7. Return the resulting project list to the caller
+8. Return the resulting project list to the caller

 ---